Coronavirus Vaccine

 unpredictable.
 In vaccine research, no one can dictate to the

-researchers to come up with a successful product in 5 months when in
+researchers to come up with a successful product in 5 months when, in

-actuality it takes years, if not, a lifetime.
+actuality, it takes years, if not a lifetime.

 Moderna Boston group.

 They are using an engineered messenger RNA (mRNA).
 It induces viral protein in humans.
 That triggers antibody production.
-It is important to note there is no previous mRNA vaccine produced by anyone that is approved for human use.
+It is important to note that there is no previous mRNA vaccine produced by anyone that is approved for human use.

 Chinese company Sinovac vaccine.

-A recent report from India regarding antibody response to the covid-19 virus infection or post vaccine response shows 14 % had no antibodies in blood when tested.
-The investigators commented that the timing of tests is important because the antibody levels fall in 2 to 3 weeks' time.
-So, the absence of antibodies does not mean 14 % did not have antibodies at all.
 From Iceland, an opposite result is published.
-They used 6 different antibody tests, including two Pan Immunoglobulin (IgG, IgM, IgA) assays to document antibodies in covid recovered patients.
-Also, they used Quantitative Polymerase Chain Reaction(q-PCR) assays to identify covid-19 infected patients.
-In their study antibodies remain in the blood for 4 months.
+They used 6 different antibody tests, including two Pan Immunoglobulin (IgG, IgM, IgA) assays to document antibodies in COVID-19 recovered patients.
+Also, they used Quantitative Polymerase Chain Reaction(q-PCR) assays to identify COVID-19-infected patients.
+In their study, antibodies remain in the blood for 4 months.
 And 91 % of patients had antibodies for up to 4 months.
-The viral particle tests by PCR have fewer false positive or negative results.
-Quantitively PCR eliminates positive test results.
-It appears Iceland investigators placed emphasis on finding antibodies by 6 tests and limited virus positive tests by qualifying the quantity of virus presence.
+The viral particle tests by PCR have fewer false-positive or false-negative results.
+Quantitative PCR eliminates positive test results.
+It appears Iceland investigators placed emphasis on finding antibodies by 6 tests and limited virus-positive tests by qualifying the quantity of virus present.

 No comments: